It’s okay to be angry and tough during negotiations. Get what you want. A Shutterstock Licensed Image.

 Whether it’s a creative project where you’re worried about hurting your contractor’s feelings, or a contract negotiation where you don’t want to appear ungrateful, it’s our co-dependent patterns that get us into the most trouble.
 And yes, it’s trouble.

-Whenever we undervalue ourselves and agree to products, deliverables, compensation, or consideration that are far less valuable than what we offered in exchange, we undo the learning we’ve accumulated over countless lives and we deny centuries of human evolution.
+Whenever we undervalue ourselves during negotiations and agree to products, deliverables, compensation, or consideration that are far less valuable than what we offered in exchange, we undo the learning we’ve accumulated over countless lives and we deny centuries of human evolution.

 Is it really preferable to be mediocre so you can avoid conflict?
 Is it more enjoyable to look back on something you created and secretly remember how you didn’t do it justice?
 Is it better to avoid sticky conversations and live with regret rather than buck-up and dive into an uncomfortable dialogue?
 The answer to these questions is “No”, yet we do it anyway.